ctuning/ck-docker/README.md

  $ ck build docker:ck
 ```

-If you need sudo to run docker, use flag '--sudo' as following:
+If you need sudo to run docker, use flag '--sudo' as follows:
 ```
  $ ck build docker:ck --sudo
 ```